Skip to main content

 Conditions

-Predicate statements can be manipulated with logical operators in conditional statements to create more advanced event triggers.
+Application states, including the current states of components, controllers, hardware interfaces or their predicates, can be manipulated with logical operators in conditional statements to create more advanced event triggers.

 When component B is not in bounds, do ...